ziggystar12/MHS-Teensy-Rom-Power-Engine/Source/NESClient/README.md

 ## License and provenance

 See [LICENSE.md](LICENSE.md) for the MHS MIT license.
-The NUFLIX display template by Patai Gergely has its retained MIT license in [nes/client/nuflix/LICENSE](nes/client/nuflix/LICENSE); see the adjacent README for pinned upstream provenance.
+The upstream display template retains its MIT license in [nes/client/nuflix/LICENSE](nes/client/nuflix/LICENSE); see the adjacent README for pinned upstream provenance.
 Both licenses accompany generated clients.
 `CLIENT-SOURCE.json` records each original source path, size, and SHA-256.